 PLEASE NOTE: If you choose to purchase through the links below, I receive a small commission from each sale at NO extra cost to you.
 All proceeds go back into making more content

 As an Amazon Associate, I earn from qualifying purchases.

 DR. BROOKE GOLDNER’S HYPERNOURISHING PROTOCOL

-I watched Dr. Goldner’s free classes online, and I decided to try her hypernourishing protocol.
-It essentially is a raw vegan diet that is free from added oils.
+I watched Dr. Goldner’s free classes online, and decided to try her hypernourishing protocol.
+The protocol is essentially is a raw vegan diet that is free from added oils.
 It focuses on maximizing water intake, omega 3 intake, and the consumption of the most nutrient-dense foods – vegetables, especially green veggies.
 In the first couple of weeks I started to see improvements in my breathing and pain.
 I stayed on the protocol for about 2 months and decided to gradually try to re-incorporate cooked foods into my diet.
 I started with oats, potatoes, and tofu.
 I still felt great!

 Stress also contributed to my symptoms flaring up.
 We live in a culture that often values productivity, sometimes to the detriment of mental health and the ability to cope with stress.
 I also tend to overthink things and tend towards anxiety by nature.
 Yoga, mindfulness, and breathwork have been helpful in managing stress.

 Making a sleep schedule and getting into a good sleep patten also helped immensely in my healing process.
 I would put thought and effort into winding down before bed.
 I tried to go to bed at the same time at night, and wake up around the same time each morning.

 Healing is possible.
 In the past I would try to be amenable to others – eat what they were eating, went out where they wanted to.
 I needed to shift my focus and my mindset around food and healing.
 I had to view food as fuel and focus on consuming healing foods to regain my health.